Pet Circle

 Feeding Accessories for Macaws

-Metal feeding bowls are better than plastic bowls, as plastic bowls accumulate tiny scratches throughout their life, which then harbour harmful bacteria and are difficult to clean.
-It is best to get uncomplicated bowls and dishes, and avoid hooded dishes or feeders with multiple components as they don’t stop your birds from being messy, and they’re impossible to clean.
+Metal or stainless steel feeding bowls are better than plastic bowls, as plastic bowls accumulate tiny scratches throughout their life, which then harbour harmful bacteria and are difficult to clean.
+It is best to get uncomplicated bowls and dishes, and avoid hooded dishes or feeders with multiple components as they won't stop your birds from being messy (in fact a messy bird is a happy bird!).
+And they are impossible to clean.
 Consider adding bird specific cleaning disinfectants to your home routine to help maintain freshness when sprouting seed and general cleaning of feed containers and cages.

 Multiple fresh water stations should always be available, and avoid placing food and water feeders under perches, as they are more likely to become contaminated with waste.